SandraFokem237/repo-systemCtask-prod-001/naming.md

 This file contains the resource abbreviations for this project.

+The following was used as a reference : https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations.

 The recources were named following the microsoft naming convention that is composed of important information about each resource.

 Web app : **app-systemctask-prod-001** . app being the resource type, systemctask is the application name, prod is the environment and 001 is the instance.